aws-powertools/powertools-lambda-java/docs/upgrade.md

 ## AspectJ runtime not included by default anymore

 The AspectJ runtime is no longer included as a transitive dependency of Powertools.
 For all utilities offering annotations using AspectJ compile-time weaving, you need to include the AspectJ runtime yourself now.
-This is also called out with a complete example in our [installation guide](./index.md).
+This is also documented, with a complete example, in our [installation guide](./index.md).
 For Maven projects, make sure to add the following dependency in your dependencies section:

 ```diff
 + <dependency>